Four Customer Journey Maps (And Why You Might Need Them All)

 The most successful marketers understand how their customers arrive at a decision to buy—as well as how and where to meet a customer and become a trusted guide for the rest of their journey.

 Getting to know your customer is just the first step.
 Understanding the journeys customers take to find, engage, and eventually advocate for your product is how you create a lasting relationships with them.

 Customer journey maps help you move beyond surface-level assumptions about your customers and toward the heart of what drives their purchase behaviors.

-Could You Use One of These Four Types of Customer Journey Maps?
+Could You Use One of These Four Types of Customer Journey Map Templates?

 Mapping your customers’ journeys gives you an opportunity to connect with stakeholders, refine your marketing strategy, and even work with the design team to create a memorable, visually appealing journey map to inform future initiatives.
 Here are four unique ways to create a customer journey map, and how each one can help you achieve your marketing objectives.

 Eighty-four percent of organizations are embracing a customer-centric model, and that means to land their business, you need an acute understanding of your customers’ current states.
 Current-state journey maps can help you accomplish this.
 This type of journey map outlines everything your customer currently does, thinks, and feels when interacting with your company.